claytonjones-401n16/seattle-javascript-401n16/class-16/lab/README.md

 The application must:

+- Support multiple users on different machines communicating to one another
 - Simulate the order and delivery of an item from a vendor to a customer
 - The vendor should alert the system of a package to be delivered
 - A driver should alert the system when they've picked up the package